Charles Barkley: Sports analyst

 Since 2011, Barkley has served as a studio analyst for the joint coverage of the NCAA Division I men's basketball tournament between Turner Sports and CBS.
 Barkley has broadcast every Final Four since 2011.

 He also served as a guest commentator for NBC's coverage of the NFL Wild Card playoffs on January 7, 2012; the same night he hosted Saturday Night Live, which is taped next door to the Football Night in America studio in Manhattan's GE Building.

 Barkley announced in November 2012 that he was contemplating retirement from broadcasting. "[N]ow I'm like, 'Dude, you have been doing this for 13 years and if I make it to the end of the contract, it will be 17 years.'
 Seventeen years is a long time.
 It's a lifetime in broadcasting.
 I personally have to figure out the next challenge for me", he said.
 After repeating that he planned to retire in 2016, he signed another contract with Turner Sports.
 He later stated that he wanted to retire when he turned 60 in 2023.

 In October 2022, Barkley signed a 10-year contract extension with Warner Bros.
 Discovery Sports, owner of TNT, to remain as an analyst on Inside the NBA.

-In June 2024, Barkley also was a guest of Game 2 of the 2024 Stanley Cup Finals as a Studio analyst broadcast by ABC, and produced by ESPN.
+In June 2024, Barkley also was a guest of Game 2 of the 2024 Stanley Cup Final as a Studio analyst broadcast by ABC, and produced by ESPN.

 In June 2024, Barkley announced his intention to retire from television following the conclusion of the 2024–25 NBA season.
 He later reversed this decision in August, deciding to stay with TNT Sports on his ten-year, $210 million contract.